 Follow these tips for writing a nursing resignation letter to experience optimal success:

-- Talk to your supervisor first.
-An in-person conversation can let you show professional courtesy and provide closure for both parties.
+- Talk to your supervisor first, as an in-person conversation can let you show professional courtesy and provide closure for both parties.

-- Keep a copy for your records.
-Collect proof that you issued the adequate notice period for nurses.
+- Keep a copy for your records to collect proof that you issued the adequate notice period for nurses.

-- Withhold complaints about the job.
-Keep a positive tone in your letter, and save any complaints or suggestions for improvement for your exit interview.
+- Keep a positive tone in your letter, and save any complaints or suggestions for improvement for your exit interview.

 Sample Resignation Letter for Nurses